 Prepare (1 action): Store a melee attack to be used after your turn is over.
 Prepared attacks can only hit a target as they enter or exit a square within your maximum range.
 You may unleash this attack at any point before your next turn, at which point any remaining prepared attacks are discarded.
 Attacking in this way grants +1 attack power but shares the attack penalty from repeated attacks from the (attack) action.

-Question: “what about talking” Good question, things such as talking, quickly examining a location without looking for details, breathing, and anything else that can be done simultaneously while preforming difficult activities have 0 action cost, meaning they can be done freely.
+Question: “what about talking?”
+Good question, things such as talking, quickly examining a location without looking for details, breathing, and anything else that can be done simultaneously while performing difficult activities have 0 action cost, meaning they can be done freely.
 It turns out the game is more fun when we can communicate.

 Additional actions in combat: